wessenstam/gts2021-prep/phase3/phase3.rst

 Change runapp.sh
 ****************

 #.
-Open the VC that you used to create the runapp.sh earlier (you should have the .drone.yml and dockerfile in the the same directory)
+Open the VC that you used to create the **runapp.sh** earlier (you should have the .drone.yml and dockerfile in the the same directory)
 #.
-Select all content and remove this from the file
+Exchange **all** content of the file with the below content
-#.
-Copy and paste the following content in the runapp.sh file

    .. code-block:: bash